-Example : Some transaction of low value won’t have an impact on your revenues.
-Choose to retry only the transactions over 100 euros.
+Example : Some transactions of low value have little impact on your revenues.
+You could therefore choose to retry only transactions above 100 euros.

 7. Country codes of IBANs to be retried

-Choose the country codes of IBANs associated to failed transactions that you would like to retry.
+Choose the country codes of IBANs associated with failed transactions that you would like to retry.